The microscopic role of deformation in the dynamics of soft colloids

-The compressed exponential relaxation of the density auto-correlation functions for $\zeta \gtrsim \zeta_R$ is accompanied by a super-diffusive behavior of the mean-squared displacement (MSD), i.e. $\langle r^2 (t) \rangle \sim t^{\gamma}$ with $\gamma >1$, as shown in Fig.~\ref{fig:Panel2}(a).
-This holds in an intermediate time window of about two decades, while, at long times, the MSD becomes always diffusive.
-A similar behavior is found for all studied values of $U$ (see Figs.~\ref{fig:S2}-\ref{fig:S4}), with the exponent $\gamma$ strongly depending on $\zeta$ and $U$ (see Fig.~\ref{fig:S5}) in analogy to the shape parameter $\beta$.
+The compressed exponential decay of $F_{s}(q^{*},t)$ for $\zeta \gtrsim \zeta_R$ is accompanied by a super-diffusive behavior of the mean-squared displacement (MSD), i.e. $\langle r^2 (t) \rangle \sim t^{\gamma}$ with $\gamma >1$, as shown in Fig.~\ref{fig:Panel2}(a).
+This holds in an intermediate time window of about two decades, while, at long times, the MSD always becomes diffusive again.
+Similar results are found for all studied values of $U$ with the exponent $\gamma$ strongly depending on $\zeta$ and $U$ (see Fig.~S4) in analogy with the shape parameter $\beta$.

 To grasp the microscopic origin of the observed compressed/super-diffusive behavior and the associated exponents, we analyse the system in terms of dynamic heterogeneities.
-To this aim, for high $\zeta$ values where the superdiffusive behaviour is well established, we divide the whole simulation time into windows of duration of the order of $\tau_{\alpha}$ for the chosen state point, and, for each interval, we consider the $10\%$ fastest particles for which we calculate the MSD.
-We find that also the MSD of fast particles, averaged over several time windows, displays a super-diffusive behavior as the total one, albeit with a significantly higher exponent.
-We then separately analyse different time windows and find that for a large fraction of them (about 25\% for the studied state point), the MSD of the fastest particles obey a purely ballistic dynamics, i.e. $\langle r^2(t)\rangle \sim t^2$ in the considered time interval, as shown in Fig.~\ref{fig:Panel2}(b).
+To this aim we monitor the dynamics of fast particles at high $\zeta$ in a time window $\Delta t$ of the order of $\tau_{\alpha}$ (see Methods).
+We find that the MSD of fast particles, averaged over several time windows, displays a super-diffusive behavior such as the total one, albeit with a significantly higher exponent.
+Thus, we separately analyse different time windows and find that for a large number of them (see Methods), the MSD of the fastest particles obeys a purely ballistic dynamics, i.e. $\langle r^2(t)\rangle \sim t^2$ in the considered time interval, as shown in Fig.~\ref{fig:Panel2}(b).
 At long times, still they recover diffusive behavior.
-It is important to note that, despite the large polydispersity of the system, fastest particles are evenly distributed among all particle sizes.
-Further insights can be gained by looking at the $F_{s}(\vec{q^*},t)$ for the same selected fastest particles, which is shown in Fig.~\ref{fig:Panel2}(c)): this displays a compressed exponential behavior with exponent $\beta=2$.
-However, at larger times, $F_{s}(\vec{q^*},t)$ becomes negative before eventually decaying to zero.
-This intriguing behavior has been recently observed in active particles\cite{kurzthaler2016intermediate,schwarz2016escherichia} and is characteristic of persistent motion\cite{berne2000dynamic}.
-We have carried out a similar analysis for different values of $\zeta$ and $U$, finding that these features are preserved but the amount of fastest particles showing ballistic behavior varies, in particularly it increases with $\zeta$ and $U$.
-This allows us to explain the observed anomalous dynamics in terms of a superposition of different particle populations, including groups of ballistic particles whose size depends on softness and packing fraction, reflecting the increase of the exponents $\beta$ and $\gamma$ with $U$ and $\zeta$.